 I froze by the phone.
 There were no more words, only gurgles, grunts, and grinding of teeth as she huffed and puffed like a little steam engine when suddenly, in one swift and fluid motion, she grabbed the pan handle and like a Roman catapult, sent two pounds of potato chunks airborne— straight at me.

-It seemed like I was in the Kuiper Belt dodging asteroids.
-In twenty-five years, she had never exploded like this, let alone threw anything more than a kiss at me.
+In a flash, it seemed like I was in the Kuiper Belt dodging asteroids.
+For twenty-five years she had never exploded like this, let alone threw anything more than a kiss at me.
 Even so, with potatoes strewn about the kitchen and few down the hall, the battle was afoot.
 No more Mr. nice guy as I charged into the kitchen.